patarapolw/ankisync2/README.md

 Also, \*.anki2 is used internally at [`os.path.join(appdirs.user_data_dir('Anki2'), 'User 1', 'collection.anki2')`](https://github.com/patarapolw/ankisync/blob/master/ankisync/dir.py#L9), so editing the SQLite there will also edit the database.

+The `media` file is a text file of at least a string of `{}`, which is actually a dictionary of keys -- stringified int; and values -- filenames.

 ## Usage

 Some [extra tables](/ankisync2/db.py#L46) are created if not exists.